MarkCondello/dev-notes/Silverstripe/index.md

 ```

 Then on the front end we can display this using the variable `$LandingPageCategoryFilter`.
-To process the selections a user makes, we need to add a check to the index method for what gets passed in through the rquest.
+To process the selections a user makes, we need to add a check to the index method for what gets passed in through the request.

 **LandingPageHolderController.php**
 ```
  public function index(HTTPRequest $request)